-This option allows special placeholders, written with a leading underscore (e.g. "", "foo", "bar"), to be used as an expression.
-During compilation these holes will generate an error message describing what type is expected there, information about the origin of any free type variables, and a list of local bindings that might help fill the hole with actual code.
+Typed holes are a feature of GHC that allows special placeholders written with a leading underscore (e.g., "", "foo", "bar"), to be used as expressions.
+During compilation these holes will generate an error message that describes which type is expected at the hole's location, information about the origin of any free type variables, and a list of local bindings that might help fill the hole with actual code.
+Typed holes are always enabled in GHC.

-The goal of the typed holes warning is not to change the type system, but to help with writing Haskell code.
+The goal of typed holes is to help with writing Haskell code rather than to change the type system.
 Typed holes can be used to obtain extra information from the type checker, which might otherwise be hard to get.
 Normally, using GHCi, users can inspect the (inferred) type signatures of all top-level bindings.
-However, this method is less convenient with terms which are not defined on top-level or inside complex expressions.
-Holes allow to check the type of the term you're about to write.
+However, this method is less convenient with terms that are not defined on top-level or inside complex expressions.
+Holes allow the user to check the type of the term they are about to write.